Corpus: A Home Movie About Selena

-Corpus: A Home Movie about Selena (1998) is a film by filmmaker Lourdes Portillo about Mexican American singer-songwriter Selena Quintanilla-Pérez.
+Corpus: A Home Movie About Selena is a 1999 documentary film by Lourdes Portillo about Mexican American singer-songwriter Selena Quintanilla-Pérez.
 It places emphasis on the transformation of Selena from a popular entertainer into a modern-day saint and role model.
 This documentary uses authentic home videos, news stories, footage from concerts and a debate between intellectuals to analyze the effect of Selena and Selena's murder at the hands of Yolanda Saldivar, the president of her fan club.